Home | Ship Stats | Wreck Site | Historical Background

 Hull Number: 691 Port of Registry: Morehead City, N.C.

-Owner: British Royal Navy (on loan to the U.S. Navy)
+Owner: UK Royal Navy (on loan to the U.S. Navy)

 Lloyd's Register Details: Steel hull, triple expansion three cylinder engine, two boilers